syvixor/skills-icons/.github/CONTRIBUTING.md

 ### 3. Pull Request Review Process

 Once you submit a pull request, the maintainers will review it and may ask for clarifications or changes.
 Please be responsive to any feedback or requests for changes.

-If the pull request opener does not respond to the maintainer's questions or requested changes within **one week**, the pull request may be closed as **abandoned**.

 ## Code of Conduct